 - Aspartate transaminase (AST)

-If a liver function test reveals you have elevated liver enzymes, ask your doctor about what your test results might mean.
-Your doctor may suggest you undergo other tests and procedures to determine what's causing your elevated liver enzymes.
+If a blood test reveals you have elevated liver enzymes, ask your doctor what the results might mean.
+Your doctor might suggest you undergo other tests and procedures to determine what's causing your elevated liver enzymes.

 - Friedman LS.
 Approach to the patient with abnormal liver and biochemical function tests. https://www.uptodate.com/contents/search.
 Accessed Jan.
 17, 2020.

 - Kwo PY, et al. ACG clinical guideline: Elevation of abnormal liver chemistries.
 American Journal of Gastroenterology.
 2017; doi:10.1038/ajg.2016.517.

 - Lab Tests Online.
 Liver panel. https://labtestsonline.org/tests/liver-panel.
 Accessed Jan.
 17, 2020.